Tim Koleto

 Earlier in his career, Koleto competed with partner Yura Min for South Korea, winning the 2014 national title and placing tenth at the 2014 Four Continents.
 He also competed with Thea Rabe for Norway.

 Personal life

 Koleto was born June 17, 1991, in Kalispell, Montana.
 He married Misato Komatsubara in January 2017 in Okayama, Japan.
+On June 1, 2023, Koleto came out as bisexual via Instagram.